henryemekaonuorah92/silo/doc/inventory.md

 - An Operation has at least a target Location or a source Location.
 - It has a finite life time.

-In order to maintain speed in Rocki, the Operations get archived after a given amount of time, that we call the "Data Horizon".
+In order to maintain speed in Silo, the Operations get archived after a given amount of time, that we call the "Data Horizon".

 **Data Horizon** is of **1 year**.